AUAP/AP2018/class09/class09.md

 - Add search engine -> Put something in “Sites to search” (e.g http://www.google.com) and “Name of the search engine” (e.g miniEx9) -> Click ‘create’; “Details” with ‘Search Engine ID’
 - Copy the ID (that is the cx) and paste on your program > line 8.

-4. Settings on the control panel:
+4. [Basic] Settings on the control panel:
 - select “search the entire web but emphasize included sites”
 - Make sure the “Image Search” is ON > click **update**

-5. Try to run your program and see if any image display on your screen (turn your browser console on)
+5. [Basic] Try to run your program and see if any image display on your screen (turn your browser console on)

-6. How to get the exact data?
+6. [Basic] How to get the exact data?
 ```javascript
 function fetchImage() {
 	request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&q=" + query;